samplemaker/freeMCAn_ADuC7026/README.rst

 Subdirectory Contents
 ~~~~~~~~~~~~~~~~~~~~~

+   ADUC/
+           Driver for ADUC7026 microcontroller

    firmware/
-           The device firmware for Atmel ATmega644 microcontroller
+           The device firmware for ADUC7026 microcontroller

    code-comparison/
            Some common tasks our firmware needs written in portable C